-How can I better help you over the next three months?
+1. How can I better help you over the next quarter?

 How you communicate with your people is just as important as what you communicate.
-Different employees will have different preferences and where possible it’s important to provide feedback in the best format for each.
+That's because employees will have different preferences.
+And where possible it’s important to provide feedback in the best format for each.

 This gives your employee the chance to big up all the great work they have done recently.
 It also allows you to better understand what work motivates and engages them and what tasks are perhaps less appealing.

-How do you feel your work has impacted us as a business/team over the past three months?
+2. Reviewing the last quarter, how do you feel your work has impacted the team?